SebCoding/RAMQ-File-Converter/README.md

 ![RAMQ Logo](RAMQ.jpg)
 # RAMQ File Converter
-Creates dentist/doctor billing  information in XML format for submitting to the RAMQ (Régie de l'assurance maladie du Québec).
+Software that I built for a dentist cabinet that allows them submit their billing transactions and data in the new mandatory XML format required by to the [RAMQ (Régie de l'assurance maladie du Québec)](https://www.ramq.gouv.qc.ca/en).